PostgreSQL (10)

 pgtune

-PGTune is a website that tries to suggest values for PG parameters that can be tuned and may improve performance for a given workload.
+PGTune is a website that tries to suggest values for PG parameters.

 https://pgtune.leopard.in.ua/#/